I believe that architects have a responsibility of kaitiaki or guardianship of the way buildings both public and private interact with the community.

 He believes that the architects' resonsibility is achieved through meaningful engagement with your staff, future users, clients, iwi, stakeholders and grounded within the community through the principles of "co-design".

 Craig also has a passion for new and innovative building technologies including prefabrication.
-His keen interest in cross laminated timber has been translated in it being used extensively in the design of his own house being built in Grey Lynn later this year.
+His keen interest in cross laminated timber has been translated in it being used extensively in the design of his own house in Grey Lynn which was completed in 2018.

 - 2005 Bachelor of Architecture, University of Auckland